-The Creative SaaS niche is really peculiar and interesting because it leans towards monopolies.
-Most of the niche is dominated by less than a handful of names: think Adobe, Figma, and Canva.
-Without delving too far into the history of design software, it’s safe to say Adobe was the first big player in a huge market.
+The Creative SaaS niche is peculiar because it leans towards monopolies.
+Most of the space is dominated by less than a handful of names: think Adobe, Figma, and Canva.
+Without delving too far into the history of design software, it's safe to say Adobe was the first big player in a huge market.
 Creatives, designers, and marketers all rely on digital design and publishing software to get their jobs done.

 But there have been moments when really great products were able to compete with Adobe.
 Some of these software include lesser-known competitors like Fireworks, Invision, and Vectr.